-Your Certified Financial Aid Administrator® (CFAA) designation must be renewed every three years, based on the date you pass the CFAA Exam.
+The Certified Financial Aid Administrator® designation must be renewed every three years, based on the date you pass the certification exam.

-To recertify, a CFAA must do all of the following:
+To recertify, one must do all of the following:

-A full list of approved recertification activities is found in Appendix B of the CFAA Candidate Handbook.
+A full list of approved recertification activities is found in Appendix B of the Candidate Handbook.

 If an activity is not included on the list of pre-approved recertification activities, you may submit information about the activity and suggested point value for the CFAA Commission to review within the CFAA Dashboard.
 Policy 21 in the CFAA Commission Standing Rules and Policies document provides more information on this approval process.